tversteeg/wedding/content/schedule.md

 #### Bus

-First we'll be taking the bus to Nha Trang at 9am.
+First we'll be taking the bus to Nha Trang at 9:00.
 This will take 4 hours.
+We'll arrive around 13:00.

 #### Nha Trang